hashicorp/terraform-website/content/source/docs/cloud/run/states.html.md

 -> Note: As of September 2021, Run Tasks are available only as a beta feature, and not all customers will see this functionality in their Terraform Cloud organization.

-This stage only occurs if there are [run tasks](./workspaces/run-tasks.html) enabled for the workspace.
-This phase executes after the Plan phase completes (and, if enabled, the Cost Estimation and Policy Check phases as well) and will execute any configured run tasks.
-During this phase, Terraform Cloud will send information about your run to the configured external system and wait for a pass or fail response, to determine whether the plan can be applied.
+This phase only occurs if there are [run tasks](./workspaces/run-tasks.html) enabled for the workspace, and it executes any configured run tasks after the Plan, optional Cost Estimation, and optional Policy Check phases have completed.
+During this phase, Terraform Cloud sends information about your run to the configured external system and waits for a pass or fail response to determine whether the plan can be applied.

 -> **Note:** The information sent to the configured external system includes the [JSON output](./docs/internals/json-format.html) of your plan.